Imagine this scenario: A man is walking out the door and calls to his wife:

 Here are three reasons that come to mind and a couple of things employers can do to encourage employees to spend more time choosing the benefits that are right for them.

-A recent survey by the International Foundation of Employee Benefit Plans found that only 19 percent of employees have a high level of understanding about their benefits packages, and nearly 49 percent do not understand their benefits materials.
+A recent survey by the International Foundation of Employee Benefit Plans found that only 19% of employees have a high level of understanding about their benefits packages, and nearly 49% do not understand their benefits materials.
 And can you blame them?
 It’s not like they cover this in high school.
-Employees enter the workforce woefully unprepared to make sound decisions around benefits.
+Employees enter the workforce woefully unprepared to make sound decisions about benefits.

 It has therefore fallen to employers to educate their employees on benefits.
 What’s fortunate, however, is that there is a good deal of resources available to help companies take on this role as benefits educators.

-At PlanSource, for example, we offer a range of free educational videos (check them out here) that break down complicated concepts into easily understood chunks, and provide sophisticated decision support tools in our benefits enrollment system.
+At PlanSource, for example, we offer a range of free educational videos that break down complicated concepts into easily understood chunks and provide sophisticated decision support tools in our benefits enrollment system.
 We also offer a service to provide custom employee communications about benefits plans and selections.
-More about that here.